 If your group is struggling with this problem, try one of these tips:

 - Do not sit directly across from the monopolizer.
 Instead try to sit next to him or her.
 This limits eye contact and diffuses power, since monopolizers are encouraged by eye contact.

-- Don't be afraid to break in.
-Praise one of the talker's statements and then raise a new question or ask, "What do the rest of you think?"
+- Don’t be afraid to break in.
+Affirm one of the talker’s statements and then raise a new question or ask, “What do the rest of you think?”

-- At an appropriate time, remind the group of your limited time and desire to finish the lesson.
+- At appropriate times, remind the group of your limited time and desire to finish the lesson.

 - Ask the group at the beginning of your next meeting, “What would help us keep a healthy balance in how much each of us talks during a discussion?”

 - If the problem persists, talk to the monopolizer alone and ask for help in getting wider participation from the group.
 You might say, “I’ve noticed that you and I do most of the talking.
 How do you think we could draw out the quieter members of our group?”

 Proverbs 18:15 states, “The mind of a smart person is ready to get knowledge.
 The wise person listens to learn more.”
 You will be offering the monopolizer in your group a gift by helping him or her listen and learn!